-Students completing the following course of study will be eligible to receive a JD degree from the School of Law and an MS or MA degree in Human Development and Family Studies (HDFS).
+Students completing the following course of study will be eligible to receive a JD degree from the School of Law and an MS or MA degree in Human Development and Family Science (HDFS).
 This course of study may be completed in four years.
 Normally, students require three years to complete the requirements for the JD degree and two years to complete the requirements for the Master’s degree.

-A joint degree program administered through Human Development and Family Studies and the School of Law is available for those students who wish to earn simultaneously a Master of Arts (MA) or a Master of Sciences (MS) degree and Juris Doctorate (JD).
+A joint degree program administered through Human Development and Family Science and the School of Law is available for those students who wish to earn simultaneously a Master of Arts (MA) or a Master of Sciences (MS) degree and Juris Doctorate (JD).

-Applicants to the Dual Degree Program must submit formal applications for admission to the School of Law and to the School of Human Development and Family Studies accompanied by a statement requesting permission to pursue the Dual Degree Program.
+Applicants to the Dual Degree Program must submit formal applications for admission to the School of Law and to the School of Human Development and Family Science accompanied by a statement requesting permission to pursue the Dual Degree Program.
 Students must meet the requirements for admission to both programs.
-Contact the Department of Human Development and Family Studies, and the School of Law for further information on admissions requirements.
+Contact the Department of Human Development and Family Science, and the School of Law for further information on admissions requirements.
 Both applications and the request must normally be submitted before a student has substantially completed the requirements of either program.
 However, petitions requesting admission to the Dual Degree Program from students at more advanced stages in either program will be considered.

 Degree Requirement Summary